peikuo/thinking/backend/README_CONFIG.md

 - `GROK_MODEL`: Grok model to use.
 Default: `grok-2-latest`
 - `QWEN_MODEL`: Qwen model to use.
 Default: `qwen-plus`
 - `DEEPSEEK_MODEL`: DeepSeek model to use.
 Default: `deepseek-chat`
+- `GLM_MODEL`: GLM model to use.
+Default: `glm-4`
+- `DOUBAO_MODEL`: Doubao model to use.
+Default: `doubao-1-5-pro-32k-250115`

+### Language-Specific Model Selection

+The Thinking platform now supports language-specific model selection, which automatically selects different AI models based on the user's language setting:

+- **Chinese Locale (zh)**:
+  - Default models: DeepSeek, Qwen, Doubao, GLM
+  - Summary generation uses these models

+- **English Locale (en)**:
+  - Default models: OpenAI, Grok, Qwen, DeepSeek
+  - Summary generation uses these models

+This selection happens automatically based on the language setting in the user's browser or their explicit language selection in the UI.

 ### Server Configuration (optional)